 Industry-related is defined as CPD that has a connection to the social housing sector.
-When determining if a claimed qualification or event meets the “related discipline and industry-related” criteria, it will be considered how it contributes to the individual’s social housing role/s.
+When determining if a claimed qualification or event meets the “related discipline" and industry-related” criteria, it will be considered how it contributes to the individual’s role/s within a social housing role context.

 Active member in AHI LinkedIn group, means the person has contributed to the group/s by commenting on a discussion, or starting a discussion on at least two occasions.
-This should be evidenced by uploading screenshots of your discussion activity.
+This should be evidenced by uploading screenshots of your discussion activity as supporting documentation.

 CPD Diary Entries